Time flies! Kumiko, our co-worker at NuWorks works now already for 4 years here.

 The levels in the area of Social Media Management Delegation were an example.
 The other areas have developed in a similar way.
 The whole board today looks like this:

 As you can see the delegation levels are much more to the left now.
 I think I reached my goal of creating a self-organized team.

 And what comes next?

 Team empowerment is an ongoing process and we are always growing.
-That means that also the delegation level are in constant change.
-Kumiko is now very ambitions and willing to take on new challenges.
-Last year she became a IKIGAI coach and has run already several IKIGAI workshops.
+That means that also the delegation-level are in constant change.
+Kumiko is now very ambitious and willing to take on new challenges.
+Last year she became an IKIGAI coach and has run already several IKIGAI workshops.
 And since last month she also became an official Management 3.0 facilitator.
 She already assisted in one session and I am happy that she is increasing the diversity of Management 3.0 facilitators in my team.

 My biggest learning’s

 Every team and organization has delegation levels if made visible with a delegation board or not.
 But a delegation board helps you to visualize it and reflect on it.